IKOR-GmbH/sip-framework/docs/core.md

 It is worth noting that the HTTP(S) Health Check lists all existing HTTP(S) endpoints by default, but sets the status to UNKNOWN.
 The reason for this is that for detected HTTP(S) endpoints a GET request is executed which may cause an unintended change of state of the system to be invoked.
-Thus this behavior does not occur, health checks should be added explicitly.
+Thus, for this behavior to not occur, health checks should be added explicitly.
 To add an explicit Health Check for a URL it can be done in the following way.

 ```java